Life Settlements March 20, 2026

 • General health information

-• Whether you’ve had any significant health changes since the policy was issued
+• Whether there have been any significant health changes since the policy was issued

 Step 4: Medical Underwriting

-If your policy looks promising, the next step is life expectancy underwriting.
-Your broker will request your medical records (with your authorization) and submit them to independent life expectancy providers.
+Now comes the part that sounds more intimidating than it actually is: life expectancy underwriting.
+Your broker will request your medical records (with your permission) and send them to independent life expectancy providers — third-party firms that have no stake in the outcome.

 Step 5: Marketing and Bidding

-With the life expectancy report in hand, your broker markets your policy to a network of institutional buyers — pension funds, hedge funds, and specialized life settlement investment firms.
-Multiple buyers compete to purchase your policy.
+Once the life expectancy report comes back, your broker takes your policy to market.
+They present it to a network of institutional buyers — pension funds, hedge funds, and firms that specialize in life settlement investments — and invite competing bids.

 Step 6: Review Your Offers